How to get a China Business Visa

-The Business Visa (M Visa) is issued to applicants who intend to come to China for commercial and trade activities purpose.
+The China Business Visa (M Visa) is issued to applicants who intend to come to China for commercial and trade activities purposes.

-A Business Visa can be granted for 30, 40, 60, 90, 180 days or 1 to 10 years (in some cases, Business visas can be granted for more than 1 year and up to 10 years).
-It can also grant a single entry, a double entry or multiple entries.
+A China Business Visa can be granted for 30, 40, 60, 90, 180 days, or 1 to 10 years (in some cases, Business visas can be granted for more than 1 year and up to 10 years).
+It can also grant a single entry, a double-entry, or multiple entries.

-Important notice: To work in China a Z Visa (Work Visa) will be required.
+Important notice: To work in China a Z Visa (China Work Visa) will be required.

 Generally, the following documents are required to be produced:

 - Application Form V.2013

 - Proof of Accommodation (hotel booking, an invitation letter from a relative…)